dnsimple/dnsimple-support/content/articles/what-happens-when-domain-expires.md

 ---
+meta: What happens when a domain expires, how to recover it, and understanding the associated fees.
 title: What Happens When a Domain Expires?
 excerpt: What happens when a domain expires, how to recover it, and understanding the associated fees.
 categories: